Let the Right One In (film): Plot

-While on a field trip, the bullies again harass Oskar, who this time hits their leader in the head with a pole.
+While on a field trip, the bullies again harass Oskar, who this time hits their leader in the head with a pole, injuring him.
 On that same trip, some of Oskar's classmates discover Jocke's body.
-Oskar suggests that he and Eli form a bond and cuts his hand.
+Oskar suggests he and Eli should form a bond and cuts his hand.
 Eli laps up his blood then runs away.
 Jocke's friend Lacke has a fight with his girlfriend Virginia, and afterward Eli attacks her.
+She survives but discovers that exposure to sunlight burns her skin.
+While in the hospital, she asks an orderly to open the blinds in her room, and bursts into flames, committing suicide.

-She survives but discovers that she has become sensitive to sunlight.
-Oskar confronts Eli, who admits to being a vampire.
-Oskar is upset by Eli's need to kill people for survival.
-Eli insists that they are alike, in that Oskar wants to kill and Eli needs to kill, and encourages him to "be me, for a little while."
+Eli comes to Oskar's apartment and asks to be invited in, but he refuses.
+Eli then steps inside and starts to bleed profusely, which causes Oskar to relent.
+Eli admits to being a vampire who must drink human blood to survive, also insisting they both are alike in that Oskar wants to kill and Eli needs to kill, and encourages him to "be me, for a little while."
+Later when Eli changes clothes, Oskar is shocked to see a horizontal scar across Eli's pubic area with no genitals.

-While in the hospital, Virginia asks an orderly to open the blinds in her room, and bursts into flames.
 Lacke sets out to kill Eli, whom he finds asleep in the apartment's bathtub.
 Oskar intervenes, and Eli wakes up and feeds on Lacke's blood.
 Afterward, Eli thanks Oskar and kisses him.
-Fearing that they've attracted too much attention from the neighbors, Eli decides that it isn't safe to stay and leaves that night.
+Fearing they've attracted too much attention from the neighbors, Eli decides it isn't safe to stay and leaves that night.
 Oskar is lured out to resume the program at the pool.
 One of the bullies holds Oskar under the water.
 Eli arrives and rescues him by killing and dismembering the bullies, except for one, who is left sobbing on a bench.